Help us improve

 Read the agent prompt files from $CLAUDE_PLUGIN_ROOT/skills/refactor/agents/ for individual agent prompts.
 Read $CLAUDE_PLUGIN_ROOT/skills/refactor/agents/shared-constraints.md for the shared quality bar, exclusion rules, and false positive guidance.

-If deep mode is active and iteration-count > 1, prepend the iteration context block to every agent prompt before the file list.
+When running under HARNESS_MODE_INLINE and the progress file's iteration.current is greater than 1, prepend the iteration context block to every agent prompt before the file list.
 Read $CLAUDE_PLUGIN_ROOT/skills/refactor/agents/context-blocks.md for the template and format.

 | Agent | Role | Runs when |